Dirac and Maxwell systems in split octonions: Vectors in (4+4)-space

 The similarity transformations

 where

-result in \textit{rotations} of the vector $x_\mu$.
-This represents the $SO(4,4)$ group under which the quantity $\mathcal{X}^{2}$ is invariant.
-Transformations of $x_\mu$ described by $L_{\mu\nu}$ can be divided into two types.
-One of them comprise $SO(4)$ compact rotations in maximal anisotropic subspaces and take place when either $\mu, \nu =0, 1, 2, 3$ or $\mu, \nu =4, 5, 6, 7$.
-Second type of transformations mix these subspaces in isotropic planes when $\mu = 0, 1, 2, 3$ and $\nu = 4, 5, 6, 7$, or vice versa.
-The later type is Lorentz-like non-compact boosts, i.e. hyperbolic transformations.
+result in rotations and boosts of the vector $x$.
+This represents the $SO(4,4)$ group under which the quadratic form (\ref{eq:cl44quadratic_form}) is invariant.
+Transformations of $x$ under $L_{\mu\nu}$ can be divided into two types: one comprising 2 copies of $SO(4)$ in two maximal anisotropic subspaces and another comprising 16 copies of $SO(1,1)$ that mix these two maximal anisotropic subspaces in isotropic planes.
+The former type of transformations is compact and they are realized when either $\mu,\nu=0,1,2,3$ or $\mu,\nu=4,5,6,7$.
+The latters are Lorentz-like non-compact boosts, i.e. hyperbolic transformations and are realized when $\mu=0,1,2,3$ and $\nu=4,5,6,7$, or vice versa.

-To demonstrate these two different types of $SO(4,4)$-transformations it is sufficient to study them in the tangential space.
-The space is spanned by Taylor expansion of transformation matrix (\ref{L}) in the neighbourhood of the identity element up to the first order term
+To demonstrate these two different types of $SO(4,4)$-transformations, it is sufficient to study them in the tangential space.
+The space is spanned by Taylor expansion of the transformation matrix (\ref{L}) in the neighborhood of the identity element up to the first order term,